NicholasAzar/sprnklr/README.md

 - enable Photos Library api from google cloud console
 - create a consent screen with required scopes
 - create an oauth2 client id (save id and secret)

+Do we need a "sprnklr account"?)
+Yes - we do need a way to map an account on our side to a set of remote (third party) accounts.